What is NMH (non-medical help)?

-We are able to provide support in the student’s accomodation, via Skype, at their higher education setting or in one of our private office spaces.
+We are able to provide support in the student’s accommodation, remotely i.e. Skype, at their higher education setting or in one of our private office spaces.

-If you are interested in working for Sound Support please click on the link on the left-hand side of this page to see how you can apply.
+If you are interested in working for Sound Support please email your CV to email@example.com.

 Specialist Study Skills (AS & SpLD)

-A study skills tutor works with students on a one-to-one basis to develop and implement strategies and solutions to enable students to maximise their academic success.
-This support can take place in the student’s accommodation, university, a mutually convenient and suitable venue or remotely (via Skype).
+A study skills support worker works with students on a one-to-one basis to develop and implement strategies and solutions to enable students to maximise their academic success.
+This support can take place in the student’s accommodation, university, a mutually convenient and suitable venue or remotely.
 This may include: